D-Buckingham/NAND_flash/README.md

 ### NAND Flash Multistack Implementation

 NAND flash memory is a type of non-volatile storage technology that does not require power to retain data.
 It is commonly used in various storage applications due to its high density and low cost.
-Multistack implementation in NAND flash refers to the use of multiple layers of memory cells stacked vertically to increase storage capacity without expanding the physical footprint.
+Multistack implementation in NAND flash refers to how the integration is provided in multiple layers to accomodate for the three main challenges (wear levelling, bad block management, ECC).

-Key Concepts:
-- **Memory Cells**: Basic storage units in NAND flash, which can store multiple bits of data.
-- **Pages and Blocks**: NAND flash memory is organized into pages (the smallest writable unit) and blocks (the smallest erasable unit).
-- **Multistack Technology**: Increases storage density by stacking multiple layers of memory cells vertically.
-- **Endurance and Reliability**: Measures such as wear leveling and error correction are used to enhance the lifespan and reliability of NAND flash memory.

 ### DHARA